 The traffic calming toolbox includes a wide range of measures.
 This includes informational measures, such as education and signage.
 It also includes physical measures, such as speed humps and curb extensions.

 How Was the Neighborhood Traffic Program Developed?

 The City has had a Neighborhood Traffic Calming Program as far back as 2005.
-The City has updated the Program twice, first in November 2011 and more recently in February 2015.
+The City has updated the Program in November 2011, February 2015, and recently in March 2023.
 Each update is designed to improve program effectiveness and efficiency.

 How Can My Neighborhood Apply for Traffic Calming?

 Information regarding the Neighborhood Traffic Calming Program is available in the Program Handbook.
-For more information about the Program or to submit an application, contact Jeff Sikes, 703-248-5296 (TTY 711).
+For more information about the Program or to submit an application, contact Jenna Brummond, 571-531-6154 (TTY 711).